Cap-go/docs/plugin/auto-update.md

 Click on [register](https://capgo.app) to create your account if you don't have one.

-The server allows you to manage channel and version and much more.
+The server allows you to manage channel and versions and much more.

 `autoUpdate` will use data from \`capacitor.config\` to identify into the Capgo server

 > ℹ️ You can use Capgo Cloud without sending your code to our server.
-If that not allowed by your company
+If that not allowed by your company.

 #### Validate version

-When auto-update is setup you have to send signal from JS that your app is alive
+When auto-update is setup you have to send a signal from JS that your app is alive

 This can be done by calling within your app `notifyAppReady`.